dariadia/portfolio/content/featured/ColourPalettes/index.md

   - colours
 ---

-This app creates colour palettes (todo: write description)
+This app creates colour palettes.
+Choose a colour on the wheel or enter the colour hex by text and the app would generate you several combinations, which you can view and save if willing.